 1.3 Before addressing the questions above, the report touches upon the components that we would generally expect to see applied within a net zero carbon development.
 The following sections then present the results of the literature review, framed around each of the key components of net zero design and looking at these through the lens of the different typologies.
-Finally, some conclusions are presented which are of relevance to forumlating the new policies of the Local Plan 2040.
+Finally, some conclusions are presented which are of relevance to the new draft policies of the Local Plan 2042.